Lucas Piazon

-Lucas Domingues Piazon (born on 20 January 1994) is a Brazilian professional footballer who plays for I liga club Wieczysta Kraków.
-A versatile player, he can play as a second striker, winger, or as an attacking midfielder.
+Lucas Domingues Piazon (born 20 January 1994) is a Brazilian professional footballer who plays for Ekstraklasa club Wieczysta Kraków.
+A versatile player, he can be deployed as a winger, attacking midfielder, and as a second striker.

-Piazon spent a decade at English Premier League club Chelsea, though he rarely played for them, having played only appeared three times for the side (one in the Premier League), and was loaned to seven different clubs in six countries.
+Piazon spent a decade at English Premier League club Chelsea, having joined the club's youth academy in the summer of 2011, at the age of 17.
+He made his senior debut for the club in July 2012, and although a prominent player at the time, he rarely played for them, having only appeared three times for the side (one in the Premier League) in nine professional years, and was loaned to seven different clubs in six countries.

-Early life
+Early and personal life

-Piazon was born in São Paulo, to António Carlos Piazon, a commercial representative, and Marizabel Domingues, a lawyer.
+Piazon was born on 20 January, 1994 in São Paulo, Brazil.
+He is the son of António Carlos Piazon, a commercial representative, and Marizabel Domingues, a lawyer.
 He had a financially secure upbringing that allowed him to focus on both school and football at the same time.
 Both of Piazon's parents took an active role in his career.
 He grew up with his sister Juliana, who is three years younger than him and was a Chelsea supporter from an early age, aspiring to play for them some day.

 When he was young, Piazon's family moved to Paraná.
-Piazon's football skills began to blossom at the age of eight.
+Piazon's football skills began to come to prominence at the age of eight.
 He developed an interest in futsal (indoor football) like other Brazilian men's footballers (such as Zico and Ronaldinho).
 He began playing for Coritiba.
-At the age of 11, Piazon made the switch from indoor to the field.
+At the age of 11, Piazon made the switch from futsal to the field, transitioning into football.

 Club career

 Youth career

 Piazon began his professional career with Coritiba.
 He made an impression with them becoming top scorer in every youth tournament he appeared in.
 In 2007, he moved to neighbouring club, Atlético Paranaense.
-He again turned out, as Atlético reached the finals of the U-15 Copa do Brasil in 2008, which they eventually lost to São Paulo.
+He again turned out, as Atlético reached the finals of the U15 Copa do Brasil in 2008, which they eventually lost to São Paulo.
 São Paulo became very impressed with his performance and made an offer.
 At the age of 14, Piazon left his family behind in Curitiba and joined São Paulo.
 In May, he began to attract the attention of international scouts when he helped guide São Paulo through the Brazilian qualifiers for the Premier Cup (Nike Cup).
 It was around this time that he was also called up by Brazil's U-15s.
 In August, São Paulo travelled to Manchester for the Premier Cup finals.
 In the Group stage, Piazon scored in the 3–0 win versus Manchester United.
 São Paulo then went on to beat Werder Bremen in the final match.